jucie/basic/README.md

 basic game.bas game.c

 The lib folder has some support files to be compiled with the generated C code.
-Be sure to have then in the folder as the game C file.
+Be sure to have then in the same folder as the game C file.
 Then use youc C compiler of choice to generate the executable binary:

 gcc game.c basiclib.c